-American University was one of the first universities in the United States to offer a Master's degree concentration in Teaching English to Speakers of Other Languages (TESOL), which was launched in the mid sixties.
+American University was one of the first universities in the United States to offer a Master's in Teaching English to Speakers of Other Languages (TESOL), which was launched in the mid sixties.
 In addition to the Master's program, a Graduate Certificate in TESOL option soon followed.
 In 1995, the program was extensively revamped to include new course offerings and a greater emphasis on methodology, as well as the addition of the TESOL Summer Institute - two 7-week sessions of intensive summer courses and a special 3-day Summer Intensive Workshop with a different focus each year.
-In 1997, the MAT: ESOL program was initiated, which is a joint program with American University's School of Education, Teaching, and Health that leads to K-12 certification.
-In 1999, the TESOL Program entered into collaboration with the Peace Corps' Master's International Program (MIP), whereby students can earn up to nine credit hours of course work at no cost based on their Peace Corps experience.
 In 2000, the program introduced another innovation: its one-credit courses.
 These courses meet 4-5 times over the course of the semester and allow students a greater variety of course offerings, so that each student has the opportunity to tailor his/her program to individual interests.
+See the TESOL FAQ for more information about program options.

 The AU TESOL program aims to be more than just a graduate program, and believes in the importance of creating a community of learners as well as connecting our students to the expanding ESL community in the Washington, D.C. metropolitan area.
 During their course of study, students gain practical, hands-on teaching experience through involvement with local ESL institutions, public schools, or community-based volunteer teaching programs.
 Additionally, the program regularly hosts a variety of professional development events and conferences, attended by both students and professionals currently working in the field of ESL.